-The College also provides students and parents with access to a regularly maintained and supported Careers Resource Centre site on the College Portal, which can be accessed both internally and externally.
-The Careers Resource Centre site informs the education and training goal setting process, provides information on school based apprenticeship/traineeship vacancies, enhancement programs, tertiary studies, scholarships and much more.
+The College also provides students and parents with access to a regularly maintained and supported CHAC Careers website, which informs the education and training goal setting process, provides information on school based apprenticeship/traineeship vacancies, enhancement programs, tertiary studies, scholarships and much more.

-The Learning Pathways Counsellor also works throughout Year 12 with the Senior students to ensure that they meet all QTAC dates for application for University and TAFE study programs.
+The Learning Pathways Counsellor also works with Senior students throughout Year 12 to ensure that they meet all QTAC dates for application for University and TAFE study programs.

 Leadership and Responsibility